|

 "I entered my first mountain bike race (18 miles) and at mile 14, my thighs and right calf cramped up.
 This has happened before on long rides.
 I thought I trained enough, hydrated enough, and ate enough bananas, but I still cramped up and had to go real slow for the last 4 miles.
 It was sooooo frustrating.
 I have another race coming up next month but its only 12 miles but has steeper hills.
 What should I do?
 Do tights help reduce cramps?
 When I get them (cramps) should I massage the cramped area?
 Should I train the amount of miles of the race?"

 A cramp is an intense, active contraction of the muscle.
-Cramps are much more common when you use your muscles beyond their accustomed limit either for a longer than normal duration or at a higher than normal level of activity.
+Cramps are much more common when you use your muscles beyond their accustomed limit either for a longer than normal duration or at a higher than normal level of exertion.
 This explains why cramps are more common at the end of a long or particularly strenuous ride or after a particularly vigorous sprint.
 Cramps are among the most frequent complaint in marathon participants (18% in one study).
 In another study of cyclists competing in a 100 mile race, 70% of male participants experienced cramps (women, interestingly, had a rate less than half as frequent at 30%).
 Cramps can occur during activity, in the hours afterwards, or the night after a particularly long ride or competitive event.
-They become more common with age and also are reported to occur as a side effect of certain drugs (eg, lipid-lowering agents, antihypertensives, beta-agonists, insulin, oral contraceptives, and alcohol).
+They become more common with age and also are reported to occur as a side effect of certain drugs (i.e., lipid-lowering agents, anti-hypertensives, beta-agonists, insulin, oral contraceptives, and alcohol).

 As is often the case when there is no consensus on etiology, you will find many conflicting opinions on treatment options.
-A review of the literature indicates that muscle cramps with exercise cramps are more likely due to an altered spinal cord reflex loop from/to the muscle as a result of muscle fatigue.

 Sweat contains approximately 2 grams of sodium/liter, 1 gram chloride/liter, 0.2 gram potassium /liter, and 0.1 gram magnesium/liter (and if you are acclimated to the level of exertion and environmental conditions, these concentrations are even lower).
 Except in extreme circumstances, dietary intake easily replaces these losses.

 If you will be exercising in excessively hot or humid conditions, most trainers will stress paying close attention to salt intake - and perhaps adding 1/2 tsp of salt (1150 mg of sodium) per day to your food (heavy slating of your meal is probably just as effective).
 Don't worry about elevating your blood pressure as we are talking about a short term supplement while the sodium effect on blood pressure happens over months to years.
 A sports drink, with its electrolyte content) will help but it is more likely that maintaining adequate hydration is their most important benefit rather than the small amount of electrolytes they contain.
 And plain water is still a lot less expensive to keep up the hydration level.
 But remember that with water "more is not necessarily better" and hyponatremia is always a small risk if you aren't paying close attention to the balance of your intake and losses.
-The role of other micronutrients and vitamins in preventing cramps is generally unproven - and anecdotal experience with the benefits of home remedies (except for pickle juice - one study and this was via a neural reflex mechanism, not an effect on body fluid composition) is unproven.
+The role of other micro-nutrients and vitamins in preventing cramps is generally unproven - and anecdotal experience with the benefits of home remedies (except for pickle juice - one study and this was via a neural reflex mechanism, not an effect on body fluid composition) is unproven.

 Here are 2 interesting anecdotes (unsupported by the medical studies done to date):